bfbachmann/blang/docs/README.md

 fn main() {
     let result = Result::Err("failed!")

-    // Enum values are not copied automatically, so this is a move. let new_result = result
+    // Enum values are copied automatically, like in C. let new_result = result

-    // This line would cause a use-after-move compile error. let other_result = result  // error: cannot use `result` because `result` was already moved }
+}
 ```